Six research-backed tips to have a great vacation

 • timing: use your judgment to maximize receptivity and impact

-• content: how, where and when you choose to comment is probably more important than WHAT you say
+• content: how, where,e and when you choose to comment is probably more important than WHAT you say

 The importance of “I” statements

-Part of being assertive involves the ability to appropriately express your needs and feelings.
+Part of being assertive involves appropriately expressing your needs and feelings.
 You can accomplish this by using “I” statements.
-These indicate ownership, do not attribute blame, focuses on behavior, identifies the effect of behavior, is directed
+These indicate ownership, do not attribute blame, focus on behavior, identify the effect of behavior, and are directed.

 • Feeling